-Do you think about a career in research?
+Do you think of a career in research?
 Would you like to work in a biomedical research laboratory with renowned Erasmus MC researchers?
 Would you like to participate in one of the Research Master programs?
 Then this is the minor for you.
-You will participate in theoretical and practical modules, that form the basis of carrying out biomedical research.
+You will participate in theoretical and practical modules, that form the basis for carrying out biomedical research.

 The goal of this minor is to introduce students to biomedical research (fundamental research with a possible translation to the clinic).
 Various research methods will be discussed and carried out in practice or in demonstration.
 Subjects will include molecular cell biology, immunology and stem cell research, with an emphasis on designing and carrying out experiments in a laboratory setting.
 Creativity and problem solving capacity will be more important than acquiring new knowledge per se.

 During this 10-week minor, you will also write a research proposal (in duos and under supervision of an experienced researcher), and do a 4-week laboratory internship that will allow you to concentrate on the field of biomedical research that you are most interested in.
 The internship can be done in an Erasmus MC laboratory or in one of several foreign countries.
 In the event that the internship cannot take place due to (travel) restrictions, a suitable research project will be developed.

 Attendance is mandatory for all educational elements of the minor.
 Absence during especially the practical lessons or the internship can lead to removal from the minor.

 This minor is a ‘deepening minor’ and will therefore only be accessible to medical students that are interested in biomedical research from Erasmus MC or LUMC, EUC students that follow the life science track or Bachelor students Nanobiology and Clinical Technology.
 This minor is strongly advised if you would like to enter the MSc Molecular Medicine, and provides very relevant background for MSc Infection and Immunity and MSc Neuroscience.
 This minor has a relatively large number of contact hours.